Iron-Troubadour/odin-recipes/README.md

 This project will be an excercise in HTMl to build a recipe webpage.
+This will require practiving HTML programming as well as using github.